benschlueter/AKS_PrimeTest/README.md

 # AKS_PrimeTest
-AKS Prime Test Python (Not parallelized, easy(not deterministik) implementation)
+AKS Prime Test Python (Not parallelized, easy(not deterministic) implementation)

 The Programm output primes form n to 1000000.